vega/vega-lite/CONTRIBUTING.md

 ## Pull Requests and Continuous Integration (CI)

 All pull requests will be tested on [GitHub Actions](https://github.com/features/actions).
 If your PR does not pass the checks, your PR will not be approved.
 The CI will run `yarn test`, generate Vega specs and SVG files from your updated code, compare them with the existing compiled outputs in `examples/compiled/`, and check code coverage of your code.
-If you don't want your PR reviewed until checks pass, just add the ":construction: WIP" label.
-Once you're ready for review, remove the label and comment that the PR is ready for review.
+If you don't want your PR reviewed until checks pass, mark the [pull request as draft](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests).
+Once you're ready for review, convert the pull request to mark it as ready for review.

 ### Code Coverage